actions/runner/docs/adrs/0000-composite-actions.md

 - While the composite action has an individual combined pre/post action, the `set-state` command will not be shared.
 - If the `set-state` command is used during a composite step, only the action that originally called `set-state` will have access to the env variable during the post run step.
-  - This prevents multible actions that set the same state from interfering with the execution of another action's post step.
+  - This prevents multiple actions that set the same state from interfering with the execution of another action's post step.

 ### Resolve Action Endpoint changes

 - The resolve actions endpoint will now validate policy to ensure that the given workflow run has access to download that action.
   - It will return a value indicated security was checked.
 Older server versions would lack this boolean.
 For composite actions that try to resolve an action, if the server does not respond with this value, we will fail the job as we could violate access policy if we allowed the composite action to continue.
     - Oder GHES/GHAE customers with newer runners will be locked out of composite uses steps until they upgrade their instance.

+### Local actions
+- TODO describe this more
+- We should support pre and post actions for local actions

 ### If, continue-on-error, timeout-minutes - Not being considered at this time